 Chin San Long (Lang Jingshan) (Chinese, 1892-1995).
-Photograph titled "Spring Fantasia," executed 1945, depicting a boat floating through mist behind the dramatic silhouette of branches.
+Photograph titled "Spring Fantasia," executed in 1945, depicting a boat floating through mist behind the dramatic silhouette of branches.
 Silver gelatin print.
 Signed in ink along the lower right.

 Chin San Long is known for his innovative art photography, particularly his signature "composite photography" technique.
 He was the first Chinese photographer to take artistic nude photos, and also specialized in nature photography.